 - Travel Topics

 After hours of extensive planning and moments of hair pulling frustration our Asia route is complete and we couldn’t be more excited about it.
 As I mentioned in a previous post there were a lot of factors to consider and a lot of information to take in.
+One important factor to always be aware of is some safety traveling tips in Asia.

 From Sushi in Japan to the Rice Terraces of China (September – November 2012)